The Bevan Ward - Single Bedroom Pilot Project

 Three differently configured wings, housing 24 bedrooms with separate ensuites, were designed informed by the latest evidence from the United States.
 This helped ensure the Ward was an advanced prototype resulting in increased visual observation of patients, reduced nurse walking and fatigue, and empowerment of staff to communicate better with patients.

 Results indicated that despite 87% not feeling isolated and 92% preferring a single room for a future admission, there remained patients who had concerns about the single room’s lack of socialisation.
-Since, there have been 3 pieces of work about socialisation factors in acute ward settings and social areas are likely to be included in all new design proposals for this Hospital Trust.
+Three subsequent studies on socialisation factors in acute ward settings have reinforced this finding and social areas are likely to be included in all new design proposals for this Hospital Trust.